 Belts and hoses – During an oil change, a good mechanic should check all the rubber on the vehicle.
 Belts can split or crack and you don’t want to be stuck on the side of the highway with smoke steaming out of your hood.

 Air and cabin filters – Air filters help your engine breathe, and the cabin filters help you and your passengers breathe.
 If you notice an unpleasant odor or airflow has decreased, consider replacing the cabin air filter, usually located behind the glovebox.

 Maintenance schedule – Even though you might not have driven as much due to the pandemic, service intervals are suggested based on elapsed time as well as mileage.
 Make sure that you’re up to date.

 Floor mats – Remove rubber mats and put carpet mats back inside.

 Sunglasses – Make sure you have a good pair of sunglasses in the car to reduce glare in longer daytime hours.

-Car wash – Last but not least, give the car a good cleaning inside and out to remove the dirt, salt and grime from the winter.
+Car wash – Last but not least, give the car a good cleaning inside and out to remove the dirt, salt and grime.
 Clean all the glass, including mirrors and headlights.

 Kevin Wright, director of operations, 54th Street Auto, New York, NY